Trading 212 vs AxiTrader Comparison

 Which brokers offers more tradeable asset classes, Trading 212 or AxiTrader?

-Trading 212 offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Trading 212 offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Trading 212 has 1785, compared to 175 from AxiTrader.